build-on-aws/content/posts/future-proof-dotnet-app-with-amazon-bedrock/index.md

 ---
-title: "Future-proof Your .NET Apps With Foundation Model Choice And Amazon Bedrock"
+title: "Future-proof Your .NET Apps With Foundation Model Choice and Amazon Bedrock"
 description: "Why .NET developers should consider Amazon Bedrock for their Generative AI empowered apps with getting started code snippets and a full code sample."
 tags:
     - dotnet